ZhangYiJiang/puppies-and-chocolate/src/templates/story.md

 You knock on his door and he lets you in.

-- Step in | “Please make yourself at home!
+- Step in. | “Please make yourself at home!
 Let me bring out the dish.” {7}

 ---